PabloXyu/app-build-demo/README.md

 | no      | `[CTRL]`+`[ALT]`+`/`      | Show Local History         |
 | no      | `[CTRL]`+`[DoubleClick]`  | Show Local History         |

+---
-## Tip: How to have access to commit history with free Github
+## How to have access to commit history with free Github
 * go to your repository main page `https://github.com/[USERNAME]/[REPOSITORY_NAME]`
 * add `https://github.com/[USERNAME]/[REPOSITORY_NAME]/`**`commits`**
 * or `https://github.com/[USERNAME]/[REPOSITORY_NAME]/`**`commit`**